tkshill/Template/README.md

 ## Authors and acknowledgment

-Thank you to everyone who has helped or supported this project, aspecialy the [Virtual Coffee](https://virtualcoffee.io) community.
+Thank you to everyone who has helped or supported this project, especially the [Virtual Coffee](https://virtualcoffee.io) community.

 ## License